Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 Share This

-A vegan cooking show, a bold reality series, and a plant-based travel show just racked up 19 Telly Awards.
+A plant-based cooking show, a bold reality series, a travel show spotlighting plant-based destinations, and an animal rights podcast just racked up 19 Telly Awards.

 The wins are turning heads across the media industry, signaling a shift as vegan TV programming moves beyond niche audiences and into the mainstream spotlight.